LearnTeachCode/intro-javascript-class/week-2/2-5-event-listeners.md

 ## Challenge 12:

-Using your browser's console, take a look at the information contained inside that event object to find out: what's the name (or names!) used to show us ***which key** was pressed by the user?
+Using your browser's console, take a look at the information contained inside that event object to find out: ***which key*** was pressed by the user?
+Which name (or names) are used to label this information?

 <br/>